Close

 How do I apply to universities in Australia?

 You can apply directly to a university however we recommend using the services of an education agent.
 This is because each university and course will have different entry requirements so it is important to apply carefully.
-Each university in Australia like Flinders University, The University of Adelaide and University of South Australia must publish a list of their official education agents on their website.

 When applying for university in Australia, you can expect to follow the general process below: